 “There are four types among those who sit before the sages: the sponge, the funnel, the strainer and the sieve.
 The sponge absorbs all.
 The funnel takes in at one end and lets it out the other.
 The strainer rejects the wine and retains the sediment.
 The sieve rejects the coarse flour and retains the fine flour.”
 (Pirkei Avot 5:15)

-For questions, more information and details regarding the participation fee, please speak with Rabbi Mark Melamut: rabbimarkm[at]gmail.com (subject: OMG!), 415-310-6058.
+For questions, more information and details regarding the participation fee, please get in touch with Sharon Bleviss: email@example.com.

 Please print and distribute copies of our On My Grid flyer.